sreeram-m/sreeram-m/README.md

 ### Hi there 👋
 # 💫 About me:
-Currently working as Co-op/Intern at AMD Hyderabad on Windows Graphics Display Driver Development, Hyderabad<br>
+Currently working as Co-op/Intern at AMD Hyderabad on Windows Graphics Display Driver Development, Hyderabad<br>Works on ML, AI, Python, OpenCV, C and C++<br>

 ## 🌐 Socials: